-The Department of Trade, Industry and Competition the dtic with its entities will drive inclusive and sustainable economic growth by fostering a competitive, diversified industrial base, creating quality jobs, and ensuring equitable economic transformation.
+Over the next financial year 2025/26, the Department of Trade, Industry and Competition the dtic will drive inclusive and sustainable economic growth by fostering a competitive, diversified industrial base, creating quality jobs, and ensuring equitable economic transformation.
 Through targeted interventions in industrialisation, job creation, and inclusive growth, we aim to significantly reduce poverty, tackle the high cost of living, and empower marginalised communities, fostering a more resilient and globally competitive economy for South Africa.